 An instructional program, using contextual learning, designed to promote critical thinking, citizenship and civic responsibility as students work with community partners in addressing real community needs.
 Students identify learning objectives, work a specified number of hours during the term, and engage in faculty-led guided reflection activities.
-Required: Service-Learning Faculty Coordinator's approval.
+Prerequisites: Students must have taken or must be currently taking appropriate course or courses in their major field of study.
+They must also have their service learning approved by the appropriate faculty coordinator.